-Depending on the problem, you may need one of the following:
+Depending on the problem, you may need any of the following tools or materials:

 - Flat-head screwdriver

 - Replacement outlet (15 amp, 20 amp, or GFCI)

 - GFCI tester